 The current criminal law does not deter the more than 4,000 women who travel to the UK for abortions each year.
 Nor does the criminal law deter many other women from resorting to the importation of medication which may then be used incorrectly and without medical supervision, that may not be genuine or that may not be safe.
 The law does, however, deter some women in such circumstances from seeking medical advice in cases of any post-abortion complications that arise.
-Delay in seeking medical advice may result in risk to a woman's health.
-20
+Delay in seeking medical advice may result in risk to a woman's health, or in certain circumstances, her life.